In this article, we will delve a bit deeper into product taxonomies and how they relate to product information management (PIM).

 For those of you who use Google Adsense, your miscategorized products may appear in search queries that are not relevant and thus you may see an increase in clicks but a decrease in conversions.
 Moreover, you may also have to increase your bidding in Shopping campaigns just to get your products to appear in “relevant” queries.

-Finally, while this article has mainly focussed on the output-side of things; from an input-perspective, maintaining proper taxonomies/ classifications is crucial to link up with your external content suppliers.
-A properly equipped PIM, which adheres to standards such as GS1 or ETIM, allows you to relatively easy buy product content and use it online.
-In doing so, the speed by which products can be displayed online - and therefore be bought- increases dramatically.
+Finally, while this article has mainly focussed on the output side of things; from an input perspective, maintaining proper taxonomies/ classifications is crucial to linking up with your external content suppliers.
+A properly equipped PIM, which adheres to standards such as GS1 or ETIM, allows you to relatively easily buy product content and use it online.
+In doing so, the speed by which products can be displayed online – and therefore be bought- increases dramatically.

 By showcasing ‘Featured Categories’ you can attract the attention of customers to any actions you might have going on.